Office of Inspector General (OIG), HHS.

 - investigate the background of employees by checking with all applicable licensing and certification authorities to verify that requisite licenses and certifications are in order;

-- require temporary employment agencies to ensure that temporary staff assigned to the facility have undergone background checks that verify that they have not been convicted of an offense that would preclude employment in the facility;
+- require temporary employment agencies to ensure that temporary staff assigned to the facility have undergone background checks that verify that they have not been convicted of an offense Start Printed Page 14297that would preclude employment in the facility;

 - check the OIG's List of Excluded Individuals/Entities and the GSA's list of debarred contractors to verify that employees are not excluded from participating in the Federal health care programs;

 - require current employees to report to the nursing facility if, subsequent to their employment, they are convicted of an offense that would preclude employment in a nursing facility or are excluded from participation in any Federal health care program; and

 - periodically check the OIG and GSA web sites to verify the participation/exclusion status of independent contractors and retain on file the results of that query.

 Regardless of the size or resources of the nursing facility, employee screening is critical.
 Nursing facilities, like all corporations, must act through their employees and are held accountable for their actions.
 One of the best ways to ensure that the organization will act in conformance with the law is to hire employees and contractors who can be trusted to embrace a culture of compliance.
 While the resources required to check the OIG List of Excluded Individuals/Entities are minimal, the absence of an accessible centralized site for criminal background checks may result in inefficiencies and expense.
 While large providers may elect to outsource the screening process, this may not be a realistic option for smaller nursing facilities.
 Nevertheless, the OIG recommends that all nursing facilities implement a policy to undertake background checks of all employees.